SelimaC/Food-o-clock/README.md

 password: `master2019` -->

 # Create an account
-To accsess the search engine you will need to create an account first.
+To access the search engine you will need to create an account first.

 # Install new apps
 `python settings.py install`